 But that’s not all, leg extensions can also be used at the end of a heavy leg workout to avoid leg soreness the next day!

-We’ve all had it before, you hit legs really hard and the next day you can’t walk.
+We’ve all had it before, you hit your legs really hard, and the next day you can’t walk.
 This is caused by a buildup of lactic acid that causes inflammation and doesn’t allow the nutrients to get to your legs and feed your muscles what they need to recuperate.

-Not only will you have less pain, or none at all, you’ll also be ready to hit legs sooner so that you can keep pushing yourself!
+Not only will you have less pain, or none at all, but you’ll also be ready to hit your legs sooner so that you can keep pushing yourself!